learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 You will be able to:

 - Learn about experiments, outcomes and event space
-- Understand probability through the law of relative frequency
+- Understand probability through relative frequency
 - Learn about the probability axioms
 - Learn about the addition law of probability
 - Learn that where each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space